yashy3nugu/Sort-By-Face/README.md

 [[2] ](https://www.hindawi.com/journals/cin/2019/6065056/)Chang L, Pérez-Suárez A, González-Mendoza M. Effective and Generalizable Graph-Based Clustering for Faces in the Wild.

 [[3] ](https://www.researchgate.net/publication/228670574_Chinese_whispers_An_efficient_graph_clustering_algorithm_and_its_application_to_natural_language_processing_problems) Biemann, Chris.
 (2006).
 Chinese whispers: An efficient graph clustering algorithm and its application to natural language processing problems.
 [[4] ](https://arxiv.org/abs/1503.03832)Florian Schroff and Dmitry Kalenichenko and James Philbin (2015).
-FaceNet, a Unified Embedding for Face Recognition and Clustering
+FaceNet, a Unified Embedding for Face Recognition and Clustering.

+# Future Scope
+- A Graphical User Interface (GUI) to help users use the app with ease.
+- GPU optimization to calculate embeddings.
+- Implementation of other clustering methods.